Kevin Martin (curler): 2013–2014

 A few weeks after Morris announced his departure from the team, Martin announced that David Nedohin, the fourth player on his former provincial rival Randy Ferbey's team, would join Martin's team.
 Martin and team won their first event of the season at the Shoot-Out.
 They made the semifinals in their next event at the Point Optical Curling Classic, but Martin injured his back during the semifinal game.
 Jeff Sharp subbed in at lead, and Martin's team finished the event as runners-up to Jeff Stoughton.
 After winning the final of the Direct Horizontal Drilling Fall Classic over Brock Virtue and posting a semifinals finish at the Cactus Pheasant Classic, Martin played in the Masters Grand Slam, finishing the round robin with a 3–1 win–loss record.
 He proceeded to win his games over Kevin Koe and Liu Rui before reaching the final, where he played a close game with Glenn Howard until Howard pulled away with the win.

 Martin attempted to qualify for his fourth Olympics appearance through the 2013 Canadian Olympic Curling Trials.
 In the round robin, he and his team played consistently and posted a 6–1 win–loss record, with their only loss coming to eventual champion Brad Jacobs.
 Their record qualified for the semifinal, where they lost a close game to John Morris's team.
 Martin was hired by NBC Sports to work as a curling analyst during the 2014 Winter Olympics, a role that he would fill again at the 2018 Winter Olympics.

 After starting off the Canadian Open of Curling with a 4–1 win–loss record, Martin dropped his quarterfinals game against Brad Gushue in the final end of the game.
 Martin also posted a strong start at the next Grand Slam, The National, but lost to Glenn Howard in the quarterfinals.
 On April 18, 2014, amidst rumours of his front end, Marc Kennedy and Ben Hebert, joining provincial rival Kevin Koe in the next season, Martin announced his retirement from curling following the conclusion of the 2014 Players' Championship.
 At the last tournament of his career, Martin posted a 3–2 win–loss record in the round robin, and advanced to the playoffs.
 He edged John Epping and Mike McEwen en route to the final, where he recorded a 4–3 win over Brad Jacobs while curling at 98%.
 He capped his career with an eighteenth Grand Slam title, his eighth at the Players' Championship.

+Post retirement

-Martin will become a curling analyst for Sportsnet.
+Following his retirement, Martin became a curling analyst for Sportsnet.
 Following the end of the season, it was announced that Martin had been inducted into the Canadian Curling Hall of Fame.
 He was inducted into the World Curling Hall of Fame at the 2018 World Men's Curling Championship.

+Martin announced his departure from being part of the Grand Slam broadcast team in 2026.